Autism and Puberty

 We are emerging wiser, healthier, and stronger.
-I think there is a confidence develops from surviving a journey like ours.
-I think we all feel like if we can get through all of this, we can get through about anything.
+There is a confidence develops from surviving a journey like ours.
+If we can get through all this, we can get through about anything.

-I can’t guarantee you a perfect sunshine-and-rainbows outcome, but in the hope of helping you avoid some of the mistakes I made, I have written a free ebook on autism and puberty.
-I began by trying to write a post on autism and puberty, but quickly found that there was way too much to try to fit into one post.
+I can’t guarantee you a perfect sunshine-and-rainbows outcome.
+But in the hope of helping you avoid some of the mistakes I made, I have written a free ebook on autism and puberty.
+I began by trying to write a post on autism and puberty, but found that there was way too much to try to fit into one post.

-The free ebook (in the Free Resource Library!) shares our experience and explores the strategies we used to not only maintain our sanity during this time, but to continue to be productive and forward moving.
+The free ebook (in the Free Resource Library!) shares our experiences.
+In the ebook, I share the strategies we used to be productive and forward moving during this tough time.

-I never want you to have to go through all that we have been through!
-There were times we should have sought help sooner, conversations that should have been more direct, and tools we could have used had we known of their existence.
+There were times we should have sought help sooner.
+There were conversations that should have been more direct.
+There were tools we could have used had we known of their existence.

 While we did get it figured out (most of it!), I always wonder what it would have been like if only we had known….